th2-net/th2-data-services/documentation/api/provider.v5.commands.grpc.md

 ## <kbd>class</kbd> `GetEventById`
 A Class-Command for request to rpt-data-provider.

-It retrieves the event by id.
+It retrieves the event by id with `attachedMessageIds` list.